zed-industries/zed/docs/src/development/linux.md

 To build & install the Flatpak package locally follow the steps below:

 1. Install Flatpak for your distribution as outlined [here](https://flathub.org/setup).
-2. Run the `script/flatpak/deps` script to install the required dependencies.
+1. Run the `script/flatpak/deps` script to install the required dependencies.
+1. Run the `script/generate-licenses` script to generate licenses (required for flatpak bundle).
-3. Run `script/flatpak/bundle-flatpak`.
+1. Run `script/flatpak/bundle-flatpak`.
-4. Now the package has been installed and has a bundle available at `target/release/{app-id}.flatpak`.
+1. Now the package has been installed and has a bundle available at `target/release/{app-id}.flatpak`.

 ## Troubleshooting